-Poor blood flow causes problems.
-It usually starts in the hands and feet, causing:
+Poor blood flow to the hands and feet may cause:

 - Cold hands and feet

-Buerger disease can lead to swelling under the skin, sores, and ulcers.
-The most serious complication is tissue death ( gangrene ).
+Buerger disease can lead to sores and swelling under the skin.
+People with severe symptoms may have tissue death ( gangrene ).
 Gangrene causes skin in the hands and feet to turn black.

 |Tissue Death in the Foot|